-4.1 The resident will be assigned to a faculty mentor who has diplomate status in the specialty field of Diagnostic Imaging.
-Responsibilities of the mentor include direction and coordination of the clinical program, provide advice toward research, publications, and preparation for Specialty Board examinations and general counseling.
+4.1 The Resident will be assigned a faculty mentor who has diplomate status in the specialty field.
+Responsibilities of the mentor include direction and coordination of the clinical program, provide advise toward research, publications, and preparation for Specialty Board examinations and general counseling.